Zhangerr/zhangerr.github.io/resume2.md

 ------

 **University of California, Berkeley**
-Class of 2018 – 3.38 Technical GPA
+Class of 2018 – 3.53 GPA
 B.S. in Electrical Engineering and Computer Science (EECS)

 *Relevant Coursework*

 *  CS61A: The Structure and Interpretation of Computer Programs – A+ (top 5% of the class)
 *  CS61B: Data Structures and Advanced Programming – A (top 15% of the class)
-*  CS70 : Discrete Mathematics and Probability Theory – In progress
+*  CS70 : Discrete Mathematics and Probability Theory – A
-*  CS61C: Machine Structures – In progress
+*  CS61C: Machine Structures – A
 *  CS188: Artificial Intelligence – In progress
 *  CS170: Efficient Algorithms and Intractable Problems – In progress